-disparate-impact liability Recognizing untethered to the plain text of Section 3604(a) is particularly troubling because, as a practical matter, disparate-impact claims overexpose housing providers to lawsuits based on race-neutral, routine decisionmaking.
-Every day, housing providers work to eliminate housing discrimination and make their residences available to all, without regard to race, color, national origin, religion, sex, familial status, or disability.
-Likewise, housing providers frequently a variety of routine, race-neutral must make decisions bearing on the safety of their residents and the economic viability of their properties.
-Given the economic and demographic disparities throughout the United States, these routine decisions frequently affect some demographics differently from others.
+Specifically, disparate-impact claims overexpose housing providers to lawsuits based on race-neutral, routine decisionmaking.
+Every day. housing providers work to eliminate housing discrimination and make their residences available to all, without regard to race, color, national origin, religion, sex, familial status, or disability.
+Likewise, housing providers frequently must make a variety of routine, race-neutral decisions bearing on the safety of their residents and the economic viability of their properties.
+Given the economic and demographic disparities throughout the United States, routine decisions frequently affect some demographics differently than others.

 As such, the day-to-day functioning of housing providers exposes them to Fair Housing Act lawsuits brought under a disparate-impact theory.
-And these Fair Housing Act disparate-impact suits inflict significant expense, time, and stigma Unfortunately, ultimate defendants. the meritlessness of any particular suit does alleviate these problems.
-There is significant pressure to settle-regardless of a suit's lack of merit-and even an ultimately prevailing defendant typically cannot recover attorney's fees.

-disparate-impact theory should not be judicially written into the Fair Housing Act to impose this wide-ranging exposure on housing providers.
+And these Fair Housing Act disparate-impact suits inflict significant expense, time, and stigma defendants.
+Unfortunately. the ultimate meritlessness of any particular suit does alleviate these problems.
+There is significant pressure to settle-regardless of a suit's lack of merit-and even an ultimately prevailing defendant typically cannot recover attorney's fees. disparate-impact theory should not be judicially written into the Fair Housing Act to impose this wide-ranging exposure on housing providers.